binaricorn/mfadt-majorstudio-1/Assignments/five-in-five.md

 1. Why Kitchen?:pizza::fork_and_knife::corn::eggplant::beer:

-It is an indispensable place/scenario in our daily lives;
+:one:It is an indispensable place/scenario in our daily lives;

-There are various different kinds of objects in kitchen, most of which we are familiar with as we use them everyday;
+:two:There are various different kinds of objects in kitchen, most of which we are familiar with as we use them everyday;

-It could be interesting to think about our relationship with this stuffs and what kind of functions kitchen performs.
+:three:It could be interesting to think about our relationship with this stuffs and what kind of functions kitchen performs.

 2. Why 5 Senses?:eyes::nose::ear::tongue::hand:

-We depend on 5 senses to perceive the world around us, to learn and to connect;
+:one:We depend on 5 senses to perceive the world around us, to learn and to connect;

-5 senses and their operation, classification, and theory are overlapping topics studied by a variety of fields, including design;
+:two:5 senses and their operation, classification, and theory are overlapping topics studied by a variety of fields, including design;

-In most cases, we use our eyes and ears to sense and pay less attention to the performance of our noses and hands;
+:three:In most cases, we use our eyes and ears to sense and pay less attention to the performance of our noses and hands;

-I am also trying to build the interconnetion between 5 senses.
+:four:I am also trying to build the interconnetion between 5 senses.